yuya-katafuchi/covid-19_priority_measures_japan/README.md

 * Cabinet Secretariat, Japan.
 (2021c).
 Measures to Strengthen Priority Measures such as the Prevention of the Spread of Disease. in Japanese.
 URL: https://corona.go.jp/emergency/pdf/manbou_kyokasaku_20210423.pdf.
 (Accessed on April 24, 2021).
 * Cabinet Secretariat, Japan.
 (2021d).
 Basic Policy for the Control of Novel Coronavirus Disease. in Japanese.
 2021/04/23.
 URL: https://corona.go.jp/expert-meeting/pdf/kihon_h_20210423.pdf.
 (Accessed on April 24, 2021).
 * Katafuchi, Y. (2020). covid-19_emergency_statement_japan.
 URL: https://github.com/yuya-katafuchi/covid-19_emergency_statement_japan (Accessed on April 24, 2021).

+## Acknowledgement
+Development of this repository is supported in part by JSPS KAKENHI Grant Number 20K22142 and 21K13320.